Topics in Number Theory

 Topics: I would touch the following topics in this course:

-- description of Galois representation attached to modular forms (not the construction in [GME]
+- Description of Galois representation attached to modular forms,

-- Related topics could be touched upon in Math 290B student seminar
+Seminar: Related topics will be touched upon in Math 290B student seminar

 on Mondays in MS 5118 or Wednesdays in MS 5138 from 4:30pm to 5:50pm (students are encouraged to attend; meeting day depends on the week).